 A territorial plan sets out the basic concept for the development of the municipality, protection of its values, its layout, its landscape, and necessary public infrastructure; it delimits the developable area, other areas and corridors, especially areas with development potential and areas designated for alterations in existing development, for redevelopment or regeneration, for public works, for public benefit measures and to be maintained as regional reserves.
 It also determines the conditions for utilization of such areas and corridors.

 The regulatory plan for a settled area determines the detailed conditions for the use of sites, for the location and spatial arrangement of structures, for the protection of values and the character of the area, and for the creation of a favourable environment.
 Decisions are commonly made by local building authorities at municipal level or in some cases at regional level (as is the case for zoning permission).

-As a general rule, a local plan will cover a small area of a municipality.
+As a general rule, a local plan will cover a smaller area of a municipality.
 Among other things, the local plan will include: